felixbln714/lxrc/README.md

 # Shellscripts - Felix Hellmich
-Just a few shell scripts to make my linux life easier :D
+Just a a few scripts, nothin special